yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is a template?</summary>
  <div>
   <br/>
-  <div>A template is the notif message that we need to get approved before sending to the users.</div>
+  <div>A template is a notification message that needs to be approved before it is sent to users.</div>
    </div>
 </details>